mrnoisytiger/Unaudited-Blog/content/post/cuisine-and-demographics.md

 #### Regression Analysis

-To get a better sense of these exact trends, simple linear regressions were performed between the `Restaurant %` and `Population %`, taking the `Restaurant %` to be the independent variable.
+To get a better sense of these exact trends, simple linear regressions were performed between the `Restaurant %` and `Population %`.
+For purposes of this cursory linear regression, we designate `Restaurant %` of the race we are consider to be the only independent variable.
 The results are summarized in the table below.

 <table id="simple-linear-reg">
 <tr>